-The calculation to work out your turnover rate is relatively straightforward and can be made for any period, such as per month, quarter, or year.
-You need three numbers to make the calculation:
+The calculation to work out your internal turnover rate is relatively straightforward and can be made for any period, such as per month, quarter, or year.
+You need three numbers to calculate employee turnover levels:

 - The average number of employees – This is the number of employees at the start of the period (A) plus the number of employees at the end of the period (B), divided by two (Avg = (A+B)/2).

 - The number of employees who left (L)

 To get your monthly turnover percentage, divide the number of leavers by the average number of employees and multiply this by one hundred (Turnover = (L/Avg)x100).

 Next, we look at the pros and cons of businesses with high turnover to see whether it is as bad as people think.